 Board Application Strategy #1

 Conduct comprehensive research, then apply aspects of this information in your board application, board cover letter and, more importantly, when addressing the selection criteria in your application’s supporting statement.
 This level of research will provide you with the necessary insights to differentiate yourself from the competition and establish yourself as a top candidate.
-Utilising in-person board research can demonstrate your connectivity with the organisation, the industry and the business environment, instilling confidence in you as a potential board candidate.
+Utilising in-person board research can demonstrate your connection to the organisation, the industry, and the business environment, instilling confidence in you as a potential board candidate.

 Board Application Strategy #2

 Before submitting every board application, revising your board CV and customising it where necessary to align with the role and selection criteria is essential.
 Also, consider the possibility that AI software may scan and assess your Board CV.
 Ensure you include keywords, skills and experience relevant to board selection criteria.
 This equally includes your LinkedIn profile.
-Your application will likely be reviewed with your LinkedIn profile open simultaneously.
+Your application will likely be reviewed alongside your LinkedIn profile.
 So, there must be synergies between all of your documents.

 Board Application Strategy #3